 Edinburgh, Scotland

 You will most likely check some appealing news about Edinburgh on social media.
-Truly, it’s heaven!
-Without any doubt, bursting life has us dreaming about quaint places where we can unwind and fuel our energy.
+Indeed, it’s heaven!
+Without any doubt, bursting life has us dreaming about quaint places to unwind and fuel our energy.
 Edinburgh is the perfect antidote to crazy busy days.

 UK Travel Statistics—Edinburgh

-From the imposing castles to the beautiful Georgian architecture, there is magic wherever you go that makes you enjoy yourself.
+From the imposing castles to the beautiful Georgian architecture, magic is everywhere you go, making you enjoy yourself.
 Let’s not forget about the whisky, too!
 There are over 100 distilleries in Scotland, many of which are in Edinburgh.
 So, whether you’re a history buff or a lover of fine spirits, there’s sure to be something for you in this vibrant city.

 UK Travel Statistics—Edinburgh 2019